syxanash/awesome-web-desktops/README.md

 If you are a fan of websites, web apps and portfolios which resemble desktop graphical user interfaces here is an **awesome curated list**!

 - Contributions are more than welcome.
 Please see [contribution guide](contributing.md).
+- To know more about web desktops you should read up the Wikipedia [article here](https://en.wikipedia.org/wiki/Web_desktop).

 ## Websites